davidbau/quick-netdissect/README.md

-  -h, --help            show this help message and exit --model MODEL         constructor for the model to test --pthfile PTHFILE     filename of .pth file for the model --outdir OUTDIR       filename of Broden dataset --broden BRODEN       filename of Broden dataset --layers LAYERS [LAYERS ...]
+  -h, --help            show this help message and exit --model MODEL         constructor for the model to test --pthfile PTHFILE     filename of .pth file for the model --outdir OUTDIR       directory for dissection output --broden BRODEN       filename of Broden dataset --layers LAYERS [LAYERS ...]
                         list of layer names to dissect